David Stahl Presents - The Great Lafayette - Museum of Magic Artifacts

 At Lafayette's home in London a plaque hung on the Front Door stating "The more I see of men, The more I love my Dog".

-On occasion - The Great Lafayette would state that when the time came, if Beauty should die, Lafayette's death was certainly soon to follow.
+Lafayette stated that when the day came that Beauty should die, Lafayette's own death would soon follow.
 No truer words were spoken.
-Beauty died on May 1st, 1911.
-Her body was embalmed and she was laid to rest in a glass top casket.
-Her funeral was set for May 10th, 1911.
-Shockingly, Lafayette did not attend the funeral of his beloved Beauty.
+Beauty died on May 2nd, 1911.
+She was embalmed & buried in a glass top casket.
+Her funeral took place the morning of May 10th, 1911 Shockingly Lafayette did NOT attend the funeral service

 In an eerie, Nostredamus like manner - The Great Lafayette had indeed predicted his own demise with pinpoint accuracy.